-The holder of the security has to provide his beneficiary Owner details for disclosure/instruction purposes.
+The account owner has to provide the beneficial owners’ details for disclosure/instruction purposes.
 This is typically done by using the Beneficial Owner Details [BENODET] sequence in the Instruction message.

 Validation of scenario 1 is not feasible for the account servicer, as it might not have a view on the omnibus account.
 Therefore, there is no related reason code defined in the Instruction Status Advice message.